Kuwg/AriseAntiCheat/README.md

-# AriseAntiCheat - Guardian of Minecraft
+# Arise 2.0 - Free Minecraft Anti Cheat

 Welcome to AriseAntiCheat, your reliable Minecraft companion armed with checks to maintain order on your server!